Happy Friday everyone!

 Hi Willow Class

 Wow!
 You have really impressed me this week.
-I have seen lots of fantastic writing with some complex sentences.
+I have seen lots of fantastic writing with some complex sentences (this is Sonny's).
 I am amazed by how well you have done with the Maths unit and thank you for teaching me all about rocks.
 I also saw great exercising, some fab art and enjoyed seeing children dancing in time to songs on Yumu.

 You have made a great start to your learning at home and in school, if you have been there.
 I know it is tough sometimes and everything seems a bit strange but you can do it!
 I am here.
 Please just shout if you need support.